 - Avoid using the pronoun "I," salary and why you want to leave your present company.

-- Indicate label by placing “Continued” at the end of the first page and make sure you place your name again in the second page.
+- Indicate label by placing "Continued" at the end of the first page and make sure you place your name again on the second page.

 - If you are applying as a model or an actor/actress it is safe to put photos, and hobbies.
 If not then just leave it, as well as other personal data.

-The following will illustrate the main differences among resume styles:
+This and the following blogs will illustrate the main differences among resume styles.

+Chronological.
 The chronological format is the most commonly used by applicants.
-It is straight to the point and with this style the hiring manager can easily trace the career path and progression of the candidate, with this format it is impossible to hide employment gaps, that is why this is the favoured style of recruiters and employers.
+It is straight to the point and with this style, the hiring manager can easily trace the career path and progression of the candidate, with this format it is impossible to hide employment gaps, that is why this is the favored style of recruiters and employers.